autodesk-forks/qt5/Qt6_build_instructions_for_Maya.md

 # HOW TO BUILD QT 6 - Maya Build Branch

-This branch is based on the official [v6.2.3](https://code.qt.io/cgit/qt/qt5.git/tag/?h=v6.2.3) tag.
-It NOT YET contains a few [additional commits](https://github.com/autodesk-forks/qt5/compare/v6.2.3...autodesk-forks:Maya2024).
+This branch is based on the official [v6.8.3](https://code.qt.io/cgit/qt/qt5.git/tag/?h=v6.8.3) tag.
 Instructions to compile a Maya compatible version are below.

 For the original Qt 6 build instructions, see [HOW TO BUILD QT 6](README.md).